How to get on the property ladder

 First-time buyers also have to budget for legal costs, moving costs and stamp duty – a tax payable if your property comes in at over £300,000 – so the total amount that needs to be saved can be very daunting, especially if rent is already eating up your pay packet.

-However, if you have got a little cash left over for savings, two different types of accounts offer government incentives and can help you to accrue the cash you need.
+However, if you have got a little cash left over for savings, then it may be worth considering opening one of the government’s Lifetime ISAs to help you to accrue the cash you need.

-The maximum bonus that can be paid out on a LISA is far higher than Help to Buy: ISA, at £32,000 between the ages of 18 and 50.
-Other improvements on the Help to Buy: ISA include the ability to hold your money in either cash or stocks and shares, and the ability to withdraw it as pension income after the age of 60 if you do not use it to purchase a property.
+The maximum bonus that can be paid out on a LISA is £32,000 between the ages of 18 and 50, and you choose to hold your money in either cash or stocks and shares.
+A LISA also allows you to withdraw it as pension income after the age of 60 if you do not use it to purchase a property.

 If you can’t afford to buy without help